short-d/short/README.md

 Please open a draft pull request when you are working on a given issue so that the owner knows it's in progress.
-The owner may take over or reassign the issue if no body replys on the issue after ten days.
+The owner may take over or reassign the issue if no body replys on the issue after ten days assigned to you.

 ### Pull Request Process